Skip to content

 Daypart gaps hide opportunity.
 A QSR corridor might be saturated for lunch but underserved for breakfast.
 The same location could fail as a burger restaurant and succeed as a breakfast concept.
 Total competitive density doesn't tell you whether specific dayparts have capacity.

 Demographics within the trade area determine actual overlap.
 Two stores in the same geography don't necessarily serve the same customers.
 A premium fast-casual brand and a value QSR brand might overlap in trade area but not in customer base.
-Customer profile analysis tells you whether competitive overlap is real or geographic coincidence.
+A trade area with 150,000 people sounds strong until you realize only 8 percent are in your target demographic.
+Customer profile analysis tells you whether competitive overlap is real or geographic coincidence — filter for the population that matters to your concept.

 The lesson is that "this market is full" requires a qualifier.
 Full for whom?
 At what price point?
 During which hours?
 For which customer profile?
 Generic density analysis creates false negatives (rejecting good sites) as often as it creates false positives (approving bad ones).